-Advances in materials and processes, together with changes in customer and industry needs, have closed many of the physical property, application, and performance gaps between metal and plastic.
+Advances in materials and processes and changes in customer and industry needs have closed many of the physical property, application, and performance gaps between metal and plastic.

-For an increasing number of applications, plastic thermoformed parts can effectively compete with metal parts made from a variety of forming processes, including manual sheet metal fabrication, metal stamping, and die pressing.
+For an increasing number of applications, plastic thermoformed parts can effectively compete with metal parts made from various forming processes, including manual sheet metal fabrication, metal stamping, and die pressing.

 The most common sheet metal material is steel, although aluminum, tin, and other materials are also used.
 Most sheet metal raw material is supplied in a sheet thickness or gauge between 0.006 in. and 0.250 in.

-When compared to stamped metal parts, thermoforming also offers the advantage of significantly shorter lead times to production, as well as lower tooling costs.
-A thermoforming tool used in vacuum or pressure forming processes comprises a single male tool.
+Compared to stamped metal parts, thermoforming also offers the advantage of significantly shorter lead times to production and lower tooling costs.
+A thermoforming tool used in vacuum or pressure-forming processes comprises a single male tool.

-Depending on the application, required tolerances, and expected production run, the tool can be made from steel, aluminum, or a variety of polymer-based tooling materials, usually in six weeks or less.
+Depending on the application, required tolerances, and expected production run, the tool can be made from steel, aluminum, or various polymer-based tooling materials, usually in six weeks or less.
 Cost savings for a thermoforming tool compared to a metal two-cavity press or die tool can exceed 50 percent.

-In the pressure forming process, as before, the plastic sheet is secured above the mold and heated to its forming temperature.
-Air pressure is applied above the mold and vented below pushing the “A” surface, or visible side of the plastic sheet against the mold surface.
+The plastic sheet is secured above the mold and heated to its forming temperature in the pressure-forming process.
+Air pressure is applied above the mold and vented below, pushing the “A” surface or visible side of the plastic sheet against the mold surface.
 The applied pressure provides tighter radii, similar to an injection molded part.

-The pressure also delivers consistent surface finish from part to part, while allowing the flexibility to introduce paint film, surface texturing, and other decorative elements into the part.
+The pressure also delivers a consistent surface finish from part to part while allowing the flexibility to introduce paint film, surface texturing, and other decorative elements into the part.
 For this reason, pressure forming is usually the choice for parts and components with surface aesthetic requirements.

-PCI can assist customers by converting a metal part to the thermoplastic process that will meet their engineering and performance specifications for their specific part.
+PCI can assist customers by converting a metal part to a thermoplastic process that will meet their engineering and performance specifications for their specific part.